39 Fun Summer Outdoor Activities for Preschoolers

 15. Sunscreen Painting

 Who would have guessed that you can actually paint with sunscreen?
-This fun stem activity would be great at the beach or in your backyard.
+This fun stem activity would be great at the beach or backyard.
 Or better yet, if you’re looking for an easy way to introduce sunscreen to your little, this might just do the trick.

 Sunscreen is usually only good for one year!
-So if you have extra old sunscreen from last year, this makes for outdoor fun for preschoolers.
+So, if you have extra old sunscreen from last year, this makes for outdoor fun for preschoolers.

 16. Water Play Stations

-Kids love water activities in the summer, especially when they can get their hands on new exciting objects.
+Kids love water activities in the summer, especially when they can get their hands on new, exciting objects.
 This summer, start saving your recyclable plastic containers.
 Clean them out, and then let your child enjoy some water play.

 17. Animal Washing Station